eoscafe/eos-paper-wallet/README.md

 - QRIOUS: https://cdnjs.cloudflare.com/ajax/libs/qrious/4.0.2/qrious.js
 - EOSJS: https://github.com/EOSIO/eosjs-ecc

-#Instructions
+# Instructions
-You can either visit or download the files in this github and run locally.
+You can visit https://eoscafe.github.io/eos-paper-wallet/ or download the files in this github to run locally.